thesephist/zerotocode/content/milestones/introduction-to-html.md

 ## Part 1: HTML Tags and Elements

+Every webpage, including this one you're reading right now, starts with some HTML code.
 HTML is what we call a _markup language_.
 It "marks up" text with additional meaning, like "this bit of text is a heading" or "this part of the text should be italicized."
 We can also use HTML to add non-text elements like images, videos, and links to our pages as well as interactive things like inputs and buttons.
 For today, let's start with simple text.

 ### Everything is a tag